Cameras and Digital Devices Advantages and Disadvantages

 Learn more about Digital Gross Photography in an Anatomic Pathology Practice (online CE course)

-Cameras and Digital Devices: Advantages and Disadvantages
+Cameras and Digital Devices Advantages and Disadvantages

 Compact Cameras

-Advantages: Relatively easy to use, contain liquid crystal display (LCD) screens and image management software which allows the user to select and edit images, cheaper price.
+Advantages: They are relatively easy to use, contain liquid crystal display (LCD) screens and image management software that allows the user to select and edit images, and are cheaper.
+The quality of the image from a compact camera with higher resolution can be considered a “good” quality digital image.

 Digital Single-Lens Reflex (DSLR)

-the images taken by the DSLR must be downloaded to a separate file and are not automatically attached to the LIS, the amount of storage space is big.
+Disadvantages: The user is still required to touch the camera to turn it on/off and to focus.
+The images taken by the DSLR must be downloaded to a separate file and are not automatically attached to the LIS.
+The amount of storage space needed for the images is large.

 Mobile Devices